kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/6d9e7a95-cc11-4a9a-b93a-3bc2105a1d13)

-Here total number of nodes on the net VGND are shown which means the grid matrix has been created.
+It seems like the net VGND displays the total number of nodes on the grid matrix, indicating that it has been successfully created.

-The chip get the power from VDD and GND pads and from the pads it goes to the tracks and from tracks finally cells get the power.
+The chip receives power from the VDD and GND pads, which then travels through the tracks and ultimately reaches the cells to power them.

 ### <h5 id="header-5_2_2">Lab steps from power straps to std cell power</h5>